kt3k/bmp/README.md

 # Motivation

-It's common to have the version number of the library written in multiple places in a repository, e.g. meta files, documetation, source code, etc.
+It's common to have the version number of the library written in multiple places in a repository, e.g. metadata files, documetation, source code, etc.

-If the version number of the library written more than 1 place, updating these numbers in every release is very boring, very much error prone chore. `bmp` helps that situation with simple config file `.bmp.yml` which can track every occurence of the version number in a repository and updates every occurence consistently when you want to update it.
+If the version number of the library written more than 1 place, updating these numbers in every release is boring, error prone chore. `bmp` helps that situation with simple config file `.bmp.yml` which can track every occurence of the version number in a repository and updates every occurence consistently.

 # Install